mlochbaum/BQN/doc/shift.md

 ## Other examples

-In Take (`↑`), there's no way to specify the fill element when the result is longer than the argument.
+In [Take](take.md) (`↑`), there's no way to specify the fill element when the result is longer than the argument.
 To take along the first axis with a specified, constant fill value, you can use Shift Before instead, where the right argument is an array of fills with the desired final shape.

         "abc" » 5⥊'F'

-When using Scan (`` ` ``), the result at a particular index is obtained from values up to and including the one at that index.
+When using [Scan](scan.md) (`` ` ``), the result at a particular index is obtained from values up to and including the one at that index.
 But it's common to want to use the values up to but not including that one instead.
-This can be done either by joining or shifting in that value before scanning.
+This can be done either by [joining](join.md#join-to) or shifting in that value before scanning.
 The difference is that with Join the result is longer than the argument.
 Either form might be wanted depending on how it will be used.

-        +` 1‿1‿1‿1
+        2 +` 1‿0‿1‿0    # Initial value not retained

-        2 +`∘∾ 1‿1‿1‿1
+        2 +`∘∾ 1‿0‿1‿0  # All values

-        2 +`∘» 1‿1‿1‿1
+        2 +`∘» 1‿0‿1‿0  # Final value not created

 The *strides* of an array are the distances between one element and the next along any given axis.
 It's the product of all axis lengths below that axis, since these are all the axes that have to be "skipped" to jump along the axis.
 The strides of an array `𝕩` are `` (×`1»⊢)⌾⌽∘≢𝕩 ``.